RF-N Engine V-Belt Arrangement

-1. Side cover; 2.
+1. Side casing; 2.
 V-belt; 3.
 Crankshaft pulley; 4.
-Left and right toothed belt guards 5.
-V-belt idler; 6.
-Bypass roller; 7.
+Left and right toothed belt covers 5.
+V-belt idler roller; 6.
+Idler pulley; 7.
 Toothed belt; 8.
 Tension roller with spring

 1. Disconnect the negative ground cable from the battery.

-Attention!
-This erases the contents of electronic storage devices, such as the radio code.
-Read before disconnecting the battery subsection 2.11.
+Caution!
+This will erase the contents of electronic storage devices, such as the radio receiver code.
+Before disconnecting the battery, please read subsection 2.11.

-2. Raise the car and remove the right front wheel.
+2. Raise the vehicle and remove the right front wheel.

 3. Remove the lower engine cover in the right wheel arch.